 What’s one piece of advice that you’d offer students that are thinking of doing a PhD?Read up on what a PhD is like, it is important that you know what to expect.
 It is a very different type of study; intense, autonomous and sometimes lonely.
 You have to be very self-motivated and driven.
 But I promise, if you are passionate about the subject you want to research, you will love it!
 A PhD is challenging but it is the most transformative and rewarding experience.

 What makes your university a good place to study?

 Bournemouth is the most beautiful place to live and Bournemouth University is a great place to study.
 As well as being one of the most sustainable universities in the world they have a fantastic offering of academic and wellbeing support for students.
 In particular, the Researcher Development Programme that the Doctoral College offer is exceptional, tailored to the needs of postgraduate researchers.
 I would highly recommend that you take a look at any opportunities at BU!

-Firstly, it is very important to have a life outside of your research!
+What do you enjoy doing in your free time?Firstly, it is very important to have a life outside of your research!
 I spend my spare time with family and friends, at the gym or at the beach.